Sabotnik/static-site/_drafts/rhrp-update.md

 image: /assets/images/post-images/rhrp--articel1.jpg
 ---

 *We were thrilled to receive a letter from the headmaster of Kibacha Secondary School regarding [Empower Tanzania's Reproductive Health and Relationships Program](https://empowertz.org/reproductive/){: target="_blank"}.
-Mr. Omari Magongo is very supportive of our work, has been a great community partner, and has been enthusiastic about all of the positive changes within the community and student body since Empower Tanzania began working with his school.
-Mr. Magongo has noted a positive change in teacher attitude and mindset, which is significant to success.
+Mr. Omari Magongo is very supportive of our work, has been a great community partner, and is exceedingly enthusiastic about all of the positive changes within the community and student body since Empower Tanzania began working with his school.
+Mr. Magongo has noted a positive change in teacher attitude and mindset, which is significant to success and development.
 He recently submitted the following article:*

 ![](/uploads/rhrp--article21.jpg){: width="1200" height="666"}